 I’ve been called a few things since I quit my job as a copywriter in an advertising agency in 2000 to travel the world and work as a freelance writer.

-I’m a columnist for Scuba Diving Magazine and a contributing editor for RCI Magazine, The Points Guy, Family Vacation Critic, Conde Nast Traveler, Marriott Traveler and Essentialist.
+I’m a columnist for Scuba Diving Magazine and a contributing editor for Travel+Leisure, The Points Guy, Lonely Planet, Conde Nast Traveler, Marriott Traveler, Southern Living, Thrillist, Fodor’s and Essentialist.
 And I co-founded the Florida travel blog, Florida Beyond.